also traded as as: Blue Bellhistorical era: Victorian / Edwardian

 CAMRA Ipswich & East Suffolk branch.

 Also listed at Cornhill and corner of Cornhill & Westgate St.

 Long demolished.
 This corner was long known as "Bell Corner" and was the scene of laying the first stone of a new pavement in the year 1793, under an act that had been obtained for "paving, lighting, cleansing, and otherwise improving the town of Ipswich****."

 Another pub of same name may be mentioned on Museum St.

-This premises was listed in the 1844 White's Directory with carriers operating from the inn to Chelmondiston and Shotley.
+These premises were listed in the 1844 White's Directory with carriers operating from the inn to Chelmondiston and Shotley.
 The building was also later called the American Stores before the site was eventually totally redeveloped as Grimwade's gents tailors.
-Today it is used as a card retail shop.
+Since that shop closed it has gone through many different guises.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)